 The University of Trento has been ranked in top positions by national rankings, and it is well positioned in international ones.
 This result is due, in particular, to the University’s success in research and to its ability to look towards Europe and the world.

 The University gained recognition at international level, as confirmed by independent sources such as THE-Times Higher Education Rankings and QS-Quacquarelli Sysmonds.

-Trento earned a good position in the World University Ranking 2021 by the Times Higher Education magazine, which ranks the best universities on the planet and examined 1527 universities worldwide.
+Trento earned a good position in the World University Ranking 2022 by the Times Higher Education magazine, which ranks the best universities on the planet and examined 2,122 universities worldwide.
 The University ranked in the 351-400 group, and is the tenth among 51 Italian universities.